SorenTech/rite1/README.md

-# Rite 1: Getting everything started with Systemd Unit Files
+# Rite 1: Getting everything started with Fleet Unit Files

-This is a collection of the Systemd Unit Files we use to run services on our CoreOS Harbor network.
+This is a collection of the Unit Files we use to run services on our CoreOS Harbor network.

 Enjoy!